Jay-SoftwareDeveloper/Finance_assistant_chatbot/README.md

 ---

 ## Sample Input
 You can type natural language like:
 > Add $75 for shopping today
 > Add $20 for transport on 3rd April
-The app will figure out the category, amount, and date.
+- The app will figure out the category, amount, and date.
 ---

-## ☁️ Azure SQL Setup
+## ☁Azure SQL Setup
 In `azure_sql.py` update your connection string like this:
 ```python
 connect_to_azure():